Command Line Usage (Advanced)¶

 The first time you load the module, it will register your account with the datacube, granting you read-only access.

-You can then launch the jupyter-lab notebook by running:
+You can then launch a Jupyter notebook by running:

 You will most likely be prompted for your NCI password.